Emmanuelt48/Traffic-Classification-for-MQTT-IoT-Network-Based-Security-Attacks-/README.md

-# Feature Selection for Malicious Traffic Classification in MQTT-IoT Networks
+# Malicious Traffic Classification in MQTT-IoT Networks

 ## Overview
 With the rapid growth of IoT devices, ensuring robust security measures is essential to defend against malicious network traffic.